Corey Kennedy, MSW, LCSW

-Corey is the Clinical Director providing leadership, supervision and quality assurance to the clinical teams at the Advaita Collective, which includes both Advaita Integrative Medicine and Green Hill Recovery.
-Corey holds a Masters in Social Work from University of South Carolina and a B.S. in Community Health Education from UNC-Wilmington.
+Corey Kennedy, MSW, LCSW, is the Triangle Executive Director for Advaita Health, providing leadership, supervision, and quality assurance to the clinical teams across Advaita Integrated Medicine: AIM and Green Hill Recovery.
+Corey holds a Master’s in Social Work from the University of South Carolina and a B.S. in Community Health Education from UNC–Wilmington.

-Corey believes human empowerment is intrinsic to whole-person care and that we, as practitioners, are the lucky guides in the human process towards flourishing.
-Corey hopes her role at the Advaita Collective will create increased access to high-quality, whole-person care in Behavioral Health and Substance Use treatment while also focusing on developing clinical sophistication within her clinical team.
+Corey believes human empowerment is intrinsic to whole-person care and views practitioners as guides in the process of human flourishing.
+Through her leadership at Advaita Health, she strives to expand access to high-quality, integrated behavioral health and substance use treatment while cultivating clinical excellence and authenticity within her team.

 University of North Carolina at Wilmington (Wilmington, NC) — B.S.
 Community Health Education